dotnet/samples/README.md

 To build and run your sample:

-1. Go to the sample folder and Build to check for errors.
+1. Go to the sample folder and Build to check for errors:

     ```
     dotnet build